-We have tested this program on Windows XP/Vista/7.
-For Windows 10 there can be some problems with the serial port drivers.
+We used this program on Windows XP and Windows 7.
+We have also used it on Windows 10, but there can be some problems with the serial port drivers.
 Unfortunately, it is not consistent and very much depends on the chipset used to make the Windows computer and the drivers that convert a USB port to a serial port.
 And, unfortunately, there seems to be little we can do to fix this.
-All we can say is that we have started a new version of the program, for scratch, in Python which will be cross-platform.
+We recommend using a direct USB cable instead of a serial to USB converter.
+In the mean time, McPherron is working on a new version of the program in Python which will be cross-platform.

 See also our FAQ on the EDM software

 If you experience problems, please contact Shannon McPherron.
 Note that no new development is happening on this program (after the death of Harold Dibble and the move to a Python version), but if you still use this program and are having issues, do contact McPherron.

 |Installation (with old version of the program)||edmwin_setup.zip||23 mb|